Malampuzha Assembly constituency

 Malampuzha State assembly constituency is one of the 140 state legislative assembly constituencies in Kerala.
-It is also one of the 7 state legislative assembly constituencies included in the Palakkad Lok Sabha constituency.
-As of the 2021 assembly elections, the current MLA is A. Prabhakaran of CPI(M).
+It is also one of the seven state legislative assembly constituencies included in Palakkad Lok Sabha constituency.
+As of the 2021 Assembly elections, the current MLA is A. Prabhakaran of CPI(M).

-Local self governed segments
+Local self-governed segments

-Malampuzha Niyamasabha constituency is composed of the following local self governed segments:
+Malampuzha Assembly constituency is composed of the following local self-governed segments:

 Members of Legislative Assembly

-The following list contains all members of Kerala legislative assembly who have represented Malampuzha Niyamasabha Constituency during the period of various assemblies:
+The following list contains all members of Kerala Legislative Assembly who have represented Malampuzha Assembly constituency during the period of various assemblies: